AdityaKumarP12/Food-delivery-Service/README.md

 # Food-delivery-service
 In this project data of different meals are shared.
-It contains the data such as meal id,cusinie and category of the cuisine are listed
+It contains the data such as meal id,cuisine and category of the cuisine are listed

 CRUD operations in MongoDB